Archaeo-Programmer/paleoMAT/README.md

 ## Acknowledgements

 This material is based upon work supported by the National Science Foundation under Grants [SMA-1637171](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1637171) and [SMA-1620462](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1620462), and by the Office of the Chancellor, [Washington State University-Pullman](https://wsu.edu/).
+Data were obtained from the [Neotoma Paleoecology Database](http://www.neotomadb.org) on October 23, 2021 and its constituent database(s) (North American Pollen Database).
+The work of data contributors, data stewards, and the Neotoma community is gratefully acknowledged.